teleclimber/deno-sandbox-tests/README.md

 The test runner runs on [Node.js](https://nodejs.org/) so you must have that installed.
 It assumes `deno` is available on the path.

 Clone this repo and run `npm install`.
-There are very few dependencies.

 For remote tests to work you have to add `deno-sandbox-tests-1.develop` to your `/etc/hosts` or to your `dnsmasq` config so that it resolves to `127.0.0.1`.
 (I'll make this configurable later.)